 What Peter understood from the vision was that God did not want him to call Gentiles common or unclean (Acts 10:28).

 Perhaps I should add that many of the Jews at that time believed that if something (like an apple) touched a pig, it became compromised by that contact or “common.”
 That is perhaps why Peter, in Acts 10, says he has eaten nothing “common`` or unclean.

 Peter was corrected by God in that dream to eliminate the faulty concept of “common” by association with the Gentiles, and then learns that all men are to be presented the gospel (Acts 10:17-48).
 The category of unclean is not eliminated through various inaccurate interpretations of that dream.

 Paul tells the Corinthians in I Cor.10:25, that they can eat anything sold in the "shambles"(taken from the Greek-"makellon"-meaning 'butcher's stall or meat market).
 Corinth was a Roman province, and pork was sold in their meat markets and butcher's stalls.
 So why did Paul say this to these Gentile converts?

-No one in the Bible nor any true faithful Christian understood that passage to mean that they could eat unclean animals like pigs.
+To before answering that, first let me state that no one in the Bible nor any true faithful Christian understood that passage to mean that they could eat unclean animals like pigs.
 The "stalls" comment had to do with how it was killed or if offered to idols, or somehow common etc., which is why Paul mentioned "asking no questions for conscience' sake" (1 Corinthians 10:25) not if it was a clean animal or not.
 Who would buy a piece of meat and not ask what animal it came from?